realworldocaml/book/book/first-class-modules/README.md

   <fun>
 ```

-Here, we used a feature of OCaml that hasn't come up before: a
+In this example, `a` is a *locally abstract type*.
+For any function,
-*locally abstract type*.
-For any function, you can declare a pseudoparameter
+you can declare a pseudoparameter of the form `(type a)` which
-of the form `(type a)` which introduces a fresh type named `a`.
-This type
+introduces a fresh type named `a`.
+This type acts like an abstract
-acts like an abstract type within the context of the function.
-In the example
+type within the context of the function.
+In the example above, the
-above, the locally abstract type was used as part of a sharing constraint
+locally abstract type was used as part of a sharing constraint that
-that ties the type `B.t` with the type of the elements of the list passed in.
+ties the type `B.t` with the type of the elements of the list passed
-[datatypes/locally abstract types]{.idx}[abstract types]{.idx}[locally
+in.  [datatypes/locally abstract types]{.idx} [abstract
-abstract types]{.idx}[sharing constraint]{.idx}
+types]{.idx}[locally abstract types]{.idx}[sharing constraint]{.idx}

 The resulting function is polymorphic in both the type of the list element
 and the type `Bumpable.t`.
 We can see this function in action: